 The map_key value in sys.dm_xe_map_values is 1127 in 2016 RTM.
 After 2016 RTM, you must check the DMV to get the latest value as some map_key values have changed in later builds.

-This wait type is very similar to the DPT_ENTRY_LOCK wait, but that wait is more common when there are a few pages that are being updated constantly.
+This wait type is very similar to the DPT_ENTRY_LOCK wait, but that wait is when the redo and reads are for the same page or set of pages.

 Anecdotal evidence is that using indirect checkpoints might help to alleviate this.